lalten/rpg_dvs_ros/doc/README.md

 ## Results

-### Intrinsic and Extrinsic Camera Parameters
+### Intrinsic Camera Parameters

-Example of an original image vs. undistorted image:
+In the comparison of an original image vs. undistorted image below, we can see that originally straight lines of events that were curved by lens distortion appear straight again after undistortion.
 ![Image](https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/original-vs-undistored-image.svg)

-Visualization of eDVS lens distortion using our Matlab [script](scripts/distortion.m).
+Using our Matlab [script](scripts/distortion.m), we visualized the magnitude and spatial distribution of a typical result of eDVS lens distortion detection.
+We can see that the distortion is not centered around the image center, probably because the sensor and its lens are not perfectly aligned mechanically.
+As expected from the mounted type of lens, the distortion increases radially around the principal point.
 <br/><img src="https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/distortion.svg" height="500px"/>

-### 3D Reconstruction
+### Extrinsic Parameters and 3D Reconstruction
 With successful pattern capture capabilities, 3D point reconstruction can be attempted.
-The plot below shows the camera positions as detected during calibration in red.
+The plot below shows the camera positions as detected during calibration of extrinsic parameters in red.
 Three 3x4 LED board patterns in different distances are visualized in green, orange and blue.
 The plot was created with a Python [script](../utils/plot3d.py).
 <br/><img src="https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/plot_3d_reconstruction.svg" height="500px"/>

+The two .yaml files of an successful 3D calibration are provided in [/cal_example/2015-12-22-00-53-33-eDVS128-_dev_ttyUSB0.yaml](cal_example/2015-12-22-00-53-33-eDVS128-_dev_ttyUSB0.yaml) and [...ttyUSB1.yaml](cal_example/2015-12-22-00-53-33-eDVS128-_dev_ttyUSB1.yaml)

 ### Benchmark Idea